ThaNightHawk/TAOverlay/README.md

 # TAOverlay
 *(This readme is messy, and written at 4:30 AM, so get ready...
 This will eventually be updated and look pretty.)*
+If you're worried about it being hacky, I advise you to look away *right now*.

 A scoreoverlay made to connect to TournamentAssistant through a relay server.